 - Repeat for each listed activity.

-Are your Strava workouts not showing up in Apple Fitness and your activity rings?
+Are your Strava workouts not showing in Apple Fitness and your activity rings?

-When you set everything up properly, you should see activity from Strava in Apple Fitness and Apple Health apps.
+When you set everything up correctly, you should see activity from Strava in Apple Fitness and Apple Health apps.
 And this activity should also show up in your activity rings!